jp-wang/jp-wang.github.io/_posts/2019-10-10-deep-dive-into-generics03.md

 How did Java implement the super-typing and sub-typing relationship among Generics?
 Can it be directly designed as covariant like array?

-Ok, let's assume the Generics can be directively covariant.
+Ok, let's assume the Generics can be directly covariant.
 Let's write some code like this,

 ```java
 ArrayList<Integer> intList = new ArrayList<>();